-GMC86 GMC87 Access to the [floor number] floor of the premises will be controlled by members of staff and a door which can only be operated by members of staff will be positioned at the bottom of the stairs thereby restricting access to only those with staff approval.
-A minimum of one member of staff shall be present at all times when the [floor number] floor is being used by customers.
-CD CD & CV GMC88 The licensee shall install and maintain an internal intercom/phone system to enable staff to communicate with one another on all floors of the premises.
-CD & CV GMC89 The licensee shall install monitors within the staff cashier counter areas on all floors that will display live CCTV footage from inside and outside the premises.
-CD & CV GMC80C Gaming Machines and Self Service Betting Terminals shall not be emptied whilst customers are present on the premises and the doors are unlocked.
+Number Condition Topic GMC89 The licensee shall install monitors within the staff cashier counter areas on all floors that will display live CCTV footage from inside and outside the premises.
+CD GMC80C Self Service Betting Terminals shall not be emptied whilst customers are present on the premises and the doors are unlocked.
 CD GMC90 An attack alarm shall be installed and maintained behind the ground and first floor cashier counters which would alert [operator name] Security and the police.
-CD GMC91 A magnetic locking (Maglock) device will be installed and maintained on the customer toilet door on the [floor number] floor which will be operated by a member of staff from the cashiers counter on the [floor number] floor.
-CD & CV sible, and in any event within 1 month from the grant (he premises shall join the Betwatch scheme CV & CD -- --- ---------
+CD GMC91 A magnetic locking (Maglock) device will be installed and maintained on the customer toilet door on the [floor number] floor which will be operated by a member of staff from the cashier's counter on the [floor number] floor.
+CD & CV

-Betwatch Scheme
+Betwatch scheme